ridhwandll/Spike/README.md

 | Crossplatform Support                        | :hammer_and_pick: Working|
 | Integrated profiler                          | :hammer_and_pick: Working|
 | And many more to-do (not listed here)        | :hammer_and_pick: Working|

+All the above features which are done are tested in **Release** mode

 # Dependencies